sidharth-v-s/NetNinjaSuite/replit.md

 This is a complete, production-ready interactive terminal-based networking utility application built in Python that provides four main network scanning and reconnaissance tools:

-1. **Port Scanner** - TCP port scanning with multi-threading support and customizable ranges
+1. **Port Scanner** - TCP port scanning with service detection, host discovery, and multi-threading support
-2. **Directory Buster** - Web directory and file enumeration with wordlist support
+2. **Directory Buster** - Web directory and file enumeration with detailed status code analysis and content size reporting
-3. **Virtual Host Scanner** - Virtual host discovery on web servers with subdomain enumeration
+3. **Virtual Host Scanner** - Virtual host discovery with alive/active status detection and response comparison
 4. **Host Scanner** - Network host discovery using ping and TCP connection methods

 The application features a professional curses-based terminal user interface with: